SFDO-Community-Sprints/DEI-Framework/README.md

 #### Where we need help:

  - Translation of the survey.
 If you can volunteer to translate or know someone that can let us know.
- - Marketing folks or folks interested in Marketing to help promote the survey.
+ - Marketing folks or folks interested in Marketing to help promote the Partner survey.
+ - Stories of “Why We Sprint” in videos or blog posts.

 #### Sprint Participants: